The 12 Best Vegetarian Restaurants in NYC That Will Make You Forget About Meat

 Not your mama's veggies

 Whether you're an omnivore trying to eat less meat or already happily a plant-based-diet acolyte, you have to admit: Vegetables are pretty damn delicious.
 (If only we could explain that to our six-year-old selves.)
-Here, 12 restaurants that'll make you finish your greens every time.
+Here, the best vegetarian restaurants NYC has to offer.

 1. NixWe wouldn’t blame you for making a meal out of Nix’s incredible dips and tandoor bread, but don’t stop there—the rest of the menu is equally swoon-worthy.